litkat/Udacity-Data-Analyst-Nanodegree/P5_Communicate_Data_Findings/README.md

 - Subscribers usually use bicycles for much shorter trips than Customers.
 - Regardless of the user type the most popular time to pick up the bike is around 8 and 17 o'clock.
 Based on this we can conclude that majority of people use this service to get to their work place and back.
 - Also, regardless of the type of user, the busiest day is Thursday, which is quite unexpected.
-- Subscriber journey times are almost equally distributed up to age 63 and then reduced.
-For customers, the difference is more noticeable, with the longest trips made by users between the ages of 20 and 40.
-We also found that customers have more long trips than subscribers.
 - The most popular route is from 'Berry St at 4th St' to 'San Francisco Ferry Building (Harry Bridges Plaza)' with the count of 327 rides.
+- Based on the graph 'Trip Duration, User Type and Age' we can conclude that in general there's more longer trips in 'Customer' category than in 'Subscribers category.
+We also observed this on a boxplot previously.
+However, in the age group of 20 - 30 years Subscribers have slightly more long trips than Customers.
+- Some interesting information about relationships between trip duration, start hour and user category.
+At first, we can conclude that there's almost no difference in behaviour between Customers and Subscribers here.
+Then, that most of the trips with duration between 4 - 10 hours (or 240 - 600 minutes) start between 8 and 10 in the morning.
+Lastly, the longest trips (over 15 hours or 900 minutes) mostly happen in the second half of the day.

 **Key points for presentation:**